 Apprentice Scholar Model.
-Doctoral study in Learning Sciences is based on the apprentice scholar model in which students become immersed not only in knowledge, which is known, but also in the process of exploring what is yet to be learned.
-Under the mentorship of program faculty, Learning Sciences students actively participate in research designed to advance our understanding of human learning, cognition, and development, and the environmental factors that shape them.
+Doctoral study in Research, Measurement, and Statistics (RMS) is based on the apprentice scholar model, in which students become immersed in the literature outlining what is known, but also in the process of exploring what is yet to be learned.
+Under the mentorship of program faculty, RMS students actively participate in research designed to advance our understanding of the human learning, cognition, and development and environmental factors that shape them.
+They also pursue the development and evaluation of the development and evaluation of learning environments that foster these processes.

-Getting Started Guide for EPSY Learning Sciences (LS) Graduate Students
+Getting Started Guide for Research, Measurement and Statistics (RMS) Graduate Students